adilmustafayilmaz/Assembler/README.md

 # This is a simple assembler project.

-This project only supper the following instructions:
+This project only support the following instructions:
  - ADD, SUB, AND, OR (R-type)

  - ADDI, ANDI, SLL (I-Type)